Vehicle Rental Information

 - Student groups approved by office of the Director of Student Activities

-Authorized Drivers Must be UA employees and have:
+Authorized Drivers must have:

 - Valid unrestricted Drivers License